brettbanks/IT-Ops-Incident-Workflow-Simulation/README.md

 This project simulates detection, ticketing, SLA tracking, escalation, and evidence handling using free tools.

 ---

-## 💡 Why This Matters
+## 🎯 Why This Project Matters
-Hiring managers don’t want theory — they want proof.
-This project demonstrates:

-- ✅ **Log ingestion & detection** with Splunk Sysmon → suspicious PowerShell
-- ✅ **Incident triage & tracking** with Jira Service Management + SLA timers
-- ✅ **Escalation enforcement** with SLA breach rules
+This project mirrors enterprise SOC workflows using free tools.
+It demonstrates:
+- Threat detection in Splunk
+- Automated incident creation in Jira
+- SLA enforcement & escalation handling
-- ✅ **Evidence generation** using PowerShell AD exports for compliance
+- Evidence export for compliance

-This isn’t just a demo — it mirrors how **SOC and IT Ops teams actually run** in enterprise environments.
+Recruiters: this is the workflow I can bring to your SOC team.

 ---